How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 In Malaysia, every business must have a legally registered local office address.
 The registered office shall be open and accessible to the public during ordinary business hours.
 The Registrar shall be notified of any change in the address of the registered office within fourteen (14) days of such change. - Prepare the incorporation documents

-- Memorandum and Article of Association / Constitution
+- Memorandum and Articles of Association / Constitution

 - Declaration of Compliance